 - Do additional communication to engage attendees prior and create more of a connection with the topics/speakers/attendees

-Often when meeting with students in your office there are few distractions, this may not be true with Zoom meetings.
-Your students are likely logged into Zoom dealing with many unique circumstances that are unavoidable at that time.
-Garbage trucks, lawn mowing, needing to use wifi at a hotspot, many different situations will arise in a Zoom meeting.
-Understanding the nature of the meeting and the most important parts will go a long ways.
+Often when meeting with students in your office there are very few distractions.
+This may not be true with Zoom or other virtual meetings.
+Your students are likely to deal with many unique circumstances that are unavoidable at the time - garbage trucks, lawn mowing, needing to use wifi at a hotspot, no quiet space at home - many different situations will arise in a Zoom meeting.
+Understanding the nature of the meeting will go a long ways.
 Demonstrating your understanding of the difficulties to your student is important.

 Use Navigate to Communicate